ParallelMaths/parallel/pages/8-35-summer-sums.md

 ## 10. Is it Better to Walk or Run in the Rain?

 MinutePhysics is a great YoutTube channel, so dive in and watch loads of them.
-But, for now, take a look about this video about running in the rain.
+But, for now, take a look at this video about running in the rain.

 @[youtube](3MqYE2UuN24?end=100rel=0) _(If you have problems watching the video, right click to open it in a new window)_